Combatd/On_Premises_Private_Cloud_Automation/README.md

 When you assign categories to images, image placement decisions are delegated to configured policies.
 When you choose to manually select the target clusters, you have the option to place on all clusters registered to the PC or only on a subset of registered clusters.

 Here is a demo that provides you with a detailed explanation on the procedure.
 [YouTube Video](https://youtu.be/0iWBvGyTfKs)

+### Lesson Conclusion - Managing Multiple Clusters and Workspaces
+To summarize, Prism Central manages multiple clusters across different locations and Prism Element manages an individual cluster.
+Prism is rich with various features that help to achieve IT governance.

+In order to manage multiple clusters and workloads Prism supports:

+* User authentication to authorize user’s identity.
+* Role-Based Access Control to ensure right users have access to the right resources.
+* Categories to define groups of entities for which policies and enforcement can be applied.
+* Prism Self Service to create projects without IT intervention.
+* Image management to manage images from a centralized location.